 - Understand the Difference Between Busyness and Productivity

-Get Up And Move Around as Part of Healthy Habits
+Get Up And Move Around: Part of Healthy Habits For Small Business

 The simple remedy to this is to set an alarm for about 5-10 minutes every hour or so to get up and move around.

 It doesn’t have to be anything fancy.
 You could walk around for a few minutes to get the blood flowing.
 Stretching does wonders as well (and it’s incredibly therapeutic and a healthy habit to have).

 You could also implement The Pomodoro Technique.
 This is where you set a timer and work for 25 minutes – then you take a 5-minute break.
 In those 5 minutes, you walk away from your work and allow yourself a short recharge.